Best Carousels in NYC: 13 Merry-Go-Rounds City Kids Love

 Steeplechase Plaza, on the boardwalk between West 16th and West 19th streets

-Open daily June through August; weekends in May, September & October.
+Open daily June through August; weekends in April, May, September, and October.
 Park hours vary

 3 Luna Park credits per ride

 Built in 1919, this historic relic from Coney Island's past was saved from the auction block in 2005 by the Bloomberg administration.
 After a painstaking restoration, the merry-go-round was installed in a pavilion with ocean views alongside the derelict Parachute Jump.
 Operated by Luna Park, it's a stone's throw from the Brooklyn Cyclones MCU Park.

 Jane's Carousel is housed in a stunning waterfront location in Brooklyn Bridge Park.
 Photo by Justin Kiner via Flickr

 Jane's Carousel – Dumbo

 Brooklyn Bridge Park at Dock Street

 May 1 through May 16, Thursday through Sunday, 11am-6pm.
 May 17-September 12, Wednesday-Monday 11am-7pm (closed Tuesdays)

 $2 per ride; one adult and one child under 42 inches may share a ticket